mddemarie/Foodsaving-Documentation/foodsaving-backend-code-guide.md

 6. A folder with __tests__ The test coverage of the project is very good and [Circle CI](https://circleci.com/) will answer in angry red if you try to push untested and non-funtioning code.

 	Have a look on the class FeedbackTest in `test_feedback_api.py`.
-First we create all data we need in the setUpClass  Then we test step by step if the expected result is `assertEqual` to the actual result. _(The chapter '01 Setup' explains how to run the tests in the shell.)_
+First we create all data we need in the setUpClass we are going to use in our tests.
+Then we test step by step if the expected result is `assertEqual` to the actual result. _(The chapter '01 Setup' explains how to run the tests in the shell.)_

 7. A folder with __migrations__: You don't have to care about them a lot here.
 They are generated automatically when you run `python manage.py makemigrations` in the shell with Docker active.